maxlavr/centos-7/network/README.md

-# NETWORK
+# NETWORK (you can use this ways to edit network settings)

-## YOU CAN USE 2 WAYS EDIT NETWORK SETTING
 1. ## NMTUI (NetworkManager TUI)
 2. ## EDIT CONFIG FILES:
 	### /etc/sysconfig/network-scripts/ifcfg-enp0s3